r-ishabh12/Data-Structure-and-Algorithms/README.md

-# array-question
-A collection of array related problems and their solutions
+A collection of questions and solution od data structure and algorithm